MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 > [!NOTE]
 > Project for the Web does not respect business closures that are defined in the resource or project calendars.

-It is important to note that a resource assignment can only be created when the end of the resource's calendar rule overlaps with the task's end date.
+It's important to note that a resource assignment can only be created when the end of the resource's calendar rule overlaps with the task's end date.
 This means if your calendar rule finishes before the end of the task, the assignment won't be scheduled as there won't be enough time in the schedule for the resource to perform the task.

-For example, if a resource calendar begins on Wednesday March 1st, 2023, but ends on Friday, April 14th, 2023.
-In the project where this resource is added, any tasks assigned to this resource cannot end later than April 14th, 2023.
+For example, if a resource calendar begins on Wednesday March 1, 2023, but ends on Friday, April 14, 2023.
+In the project where this resource is added, any tasks assigned to this resource can't end later than April 14, 2023.
 Otherwise, they aren't scheduled because they exceed the last day of the resource's calendar.

 ![Screenshot example of scheduling tasks.](media/Create-wbs-figure-01.png)